Last updated on August 18th, 2019 at 01:48 pm

 Keys restaurants can be expensive, but Burdines is popular for its moderate prices and casual atmosphere — the view and wall to wall license plates comprise the decor.
-Our fresh dolphin sandwich ($7.95) and Tower of Fries were excellent.
-Other visitors recommend the burgers ($6.25).
+Our fresh dolphin sandwich ($8.50) and Fresh Cut Fries ($4.25) were excellent.
+Other visitors recommend the burgers ($6.50).

 Alabama Jacks,58000 Card Sound Road, Homestead

 Card Sound Road is a toll-road through the mangrove swamps where Miami-Dade County meets Monroe County.
 It’s a wild and remote location in the middle of crocodile habitat, 15 minutes north of Key Largo.
 Alabama Jacks is a popular place to stop on a drive down to the Keys to help acquire that laid-back attitude.
 It’s also a destination for motorcyclists, who stop for conch fritters, sweet potato fries and live country music on weekends.
 I’ve written a separate post all about Alabama Jacks, here.